curran/phd/prototype/README.md

    * depends on DashboardLayout, Overseer, Configurator
  * UDC-Data - a collection of UDC data sets
    * depends on UDC
- * UDC-Vis - a collection of reusable visualizations
+ * UDC-Vis - a collection of reusable visualizations for the UDC model
  * Examples - a collection of self-contained examples

 The high-level organization of the framework has the following components: